Kingxukai/linux/Documentation/arch/x86/microcode.rst

 	  - Ashok Raj <ashok.raj@intel.com>

-The kernel has a x86 microcode loading facility which is supposed to provide microcode loading methods in the OS.
-Potential use cases are updating the microcode on platforms beyond the OEM End-Of-Life support, and updating the microcode on long-running systems without rebooting.
+The kernel has a x86 microcode loading facility which is supposed to provide microcode loading methods in the woke OS.
+Potential use cases are updating the woke microcode on platforms beyond the woke OEM End-Of-Life support, and updating the woke microcode on long-running systems without rebooting.

 The loader supports three loading methods: